 Attracting Talent is not same as Advertising

 Recruiters create a document called job description.
-They leverage all the sources they can command to identify the target talent pool using various search methods and automated tools.
+They leverage all the sources they can command to identify the target talent pool using various search methods and tools.
 Then the long-list of potential talent are reached by emails, texts, automated phone calls, display notifications and adverts.
 This approach seems pretty robust.
 Yet, companies fail to attract the best.

 The problem lies in all three components here :